uncia-dev/ComplexHTML-XBlock/README.md

 [X] add preview pane in studio
 [ ] try to rename element to xblock_element in JS files [ ] Add notes regarding recorded interactions
+[?]
+Give the XBlock a more suitable name

 Adaptive Learning Stuff: